Sport-Parks/Sport_Parks/README.md

 Stream screen (Home screen) - Where the main user will be able to see the parks and comments from other users.

-Post Screen - WHere the user will be able to post what they are going to be doing or their comments
+Post Screen - WHere the user will be able to post what they are going to be doing or their comments Launch Screen - Shows the app launch image when loading

 ### 3. Navigation